jidongxiao/CSCI1200-DataStructures/hws/tiktok_trends/README.md

 this basically is the trending sounds, each is associated with some videos.
 In your output, these videos should be sorted in a descending order, based on how many views the video has received.

 More specifically, you should print the top 20 trending sounds, and then for each sound, print 3 videos which use this sound.
 If a sound is used in 100 videos, select the 3 (out of these 100) most viewed videos.
 Print the most viewed video first, and then print the next most viewed video, and then the third most viewed video.
-In the case where two videos both use this sound have the same view count, pick the one which appears first in the input json file.
-However, if both needs to be printed, meaning that both are in the top 3, then check the video id (as an std::string object); if a.videoId > b.videoId, then display video a first.
+In the case where two videos both use this sound have the same view count, then break the tie by comparing the video id (as an std::string object); if a.videoId > b.videoId, then display video a first.

 Definition of the top 20 trending sounds: this should be the based on the total view count of the videos which use this sound.
 If there is a tie, break the tie by comparing the music id, i.e., apply the less than operator (<) to the two music ids - both are std::strings, the sound whose music id is less than the music id of the other sound should be the winner, and should be displayed first.